almsam/R-project-projects/README.md

 However: the course project can be seen here: [*https://github.com/almsam/DATA-301-analysis-project*](https://github.com/almsam/DATA-301-analysis-project)

+And a remastered version of the project can be seen here: [*github.com/almsam/data-analysis-project-remastered*](https://github.com/almsam/data-analysis-project-remastered)

 ### Data 310
 This was a course on classical machine learning - Applied Regression Analysis - where we learnt how to derive the linear regression algorithm from scratch & how to use it in the world